Are Family Activity Holidays in the Alps Right for You? A Practical Guide for Parents

 • Older teenagers: value independence and more demanding options

 The key point is that these holidays are not about performance.
-They are about participation.
+They are about taking part and building confidence over the holiday.

 How Active Do You Need to Be?